-The Ocean Centre puts a lot of effort into showcasing it’s new Humpback Whale exhibit, to the point it sounds as if they actually house Humpbacks at the facility…They don’t, thankfully, although during Whale Season you can see them from the Aquariums outdoor deck, looking out over Maalaea bay.
+The Ocean Centre puts a lot of effort into showcasing its new Humpback Whale exhibit, to the point it sounds as if they actually house Humpbacks at the facility…They don’t, thankfully, although during Whale Season you can see them from the Aquariums outdoor deck, looking out over Maalaea bay.
 The Humpback exhibit is a multi-sensory learning center giving you huge amounts of information and understanding about Hawaii’s largest tourists.
 There is even a 4K 3-D Theatre that allows you to “swim” with the Whales.

 The living exhibits are also pretty special.
-The Open Ocean Shark tank is filled with several species of shark and ray along with many fish.
+The Open Ocean Shark tank is filled with several species of shark and rays along with many Hawaiian reef fish.
 The Turtle Lagoon lets to get up close and personal with some of Hawaii’s most prized natives the Honu.
 The Living Reef is a stunning recreation of a Hawaiian reef and features Coral grown by the institute to help restore the reefs that have been so badly damaged by Tourism and Climate change.

-The institute does a lot of research and conservation in the Hawaiian waters and for this reason alone it is worthwhile to support them but be assured of a wonderful time at the institute in return for your support.
+The Institute does a lot of research and conservation in the Hawaiian waters and for this reason alone it is worthwhile to support them but be assured of a wonderful time at the institute in return for your support.